Everything was running smoothly on my Jenkins server until I enabled Role-Based Access Control (RBAC) to manage developer permissions.

 Process: 291330 ExecStart=/usr/bin/jenkins (code=exited, status=5)

-When I checked the logs (journalctl -u jenkins
+When I checked the logs (journalctl -u jenkins), I found this clue:

 CannotResolveClassException: com.michelin.cio.hudson.plugins.rolestrategy.RoleBasedAuthorizationStrategy